nayoshi/DiscordBot/README.md

 ## Pull Request Etiquettte
 1. Run your code through ESLint first.
 (Refer to ESLint section)
-2. Read over your comments and variable names and check for speeling errors.
+2. Read over your comments and variable names and check for spelling errors.
 3. Check for compilation errors.

 ## ESLint
 > What is ESLint?

-ESLint is a way to create a uniform code base through out the project.
+ESLint is a way to create a uniform code base throughout the project.
 It is beneficial because it allows multiple people to create and work on the project and stick to one coding style.

 ### Setup (VSCode Users only)
 1. Click on `File` > `Preferences` > `Extensions` and install `ESLint` by Dirk Baeumer.